mawrkus/pull-request-review-guide/README.md

 - a link to a blog post on the topic,
 - a link to a GitHub repository.

-Sharing some references might also benefit the other reviewers.
+Sharing some references can also benefit the other reviewers.

 #### Don't be a gatekeeper / Improvements have a threshold